 • Practice use of keys and basic plant ID skills – high beginner/intermediate level

-• Recognise priority habitats from their indicator species.
+• Recognise priority open habitats from their indicator species.
 To include purple moor grass and rush pastures, upland acid grassland/grass moorland, upland calcareous grassland, upland hay meadow, upland heathland (dry and wet), blanket bog, upland flush, fen and swamp as dictated by region and time of year.

 • Observe and discuss indicators for degraded or remnant condition of these habitats.